Deseat.me is a tool that was created to help people quickly delete accounts that they may have accumulated over time.

 But there’s another reason why the system is so simple.
 Limited access.

 From a technical perspective, there’s only so far they can reasonably go.
-It’s not possible for Deseat.me to magically access everyone’s accounts and deactivate them with automatically.
+It’s not possible for Deseat.me to magically access everyone’s accounts and deactivate them automatically.

 So they’re left with one thrilling option: